 A girl wearing a red-hooded cloak is strolling through the woods to give her sick grandma some much-needed food and TLC.
-She passes by a wolf on the way.
-They exchange a slightly awkward soft smile-nod combination that random colleagues usually greet each other with as they pass in the hallway.
-She makes it to her grandma’s house without a scratch.
-They eat lunch and play a game of Clue together.
-Grandma wins by deducing that Colonel Mustard killed Mr. Boddy in the Billiard Room with the candlestick -- what a shocker!
+She passes a wolf on the way, and they exchange an awkward soft smile-nod.
+She makes it to her grandma’s house, and they eat lunch and play Clue together.
+Grandma wins by deducing that Colonel Mustard killed Mr. Boddy in the Billiard Room with the candlestick.
 The End.

 So ... what’d you think?
 Did this story keep you on the edge of your seat?
 Or does it feel … off?
 For some reason, it doesn’t work, right?
 That’s because there’s no conflict.
 Despite the intense game of Clue at the end, there’s nothing at stake.
-There’s no tension.
-The wolf didn’t try to eat the girl.
+There’s no tension, and the wolf didn’t try to eat the girl.
 He didn’t even go to Grandma’s house.
 He barely acknowledged Little Red Riding Hood.

 At their core, stories are about overcoming adversity.
-So if there’s no conflict presented, there’s no drama or emotional journey that people can relate to.
-And if your story has no drama or emotional journey, it won’t hold anyone’s attention -- let alone resonate with and inspire them.
+A lack of conflict means there’s no drama or emotional journey for people to relate to.
+Without drama or an emotional journey, it won’t hold attention, much less resonate and inspire.

-If you need an example to crystalize brand story structure in your mind, let’s go over the actual Little Red Riding Hood story, as well as some brands who are nailing their brand stories right now.
+If you need an example to crystalize brand story structure, let’s go over the actual Little Red Riding Hood story, followed by brands who are nailing their brand story right now.

 Little Red Riding Hood

-Status Quo: Little Red Riding Hood walks through the woods, on her way to deliver food to her sick grandma.
+Status Quo: Little Red Riding Hood walks through the woods to deliver food to her sick grandma.

-When Little Red Riding Hood gets to her grandmother’s house, she notices some subtle changes in her grandmother appearance but ultimately ignores them and hops into bed with her.
-The wolf swallows her whole.
-He falls asleep from a massive food coma.
+When Little Red Riding Hood gets to her grandmother’s house, she notices subtle changes in her grandmother appearance but ultimately ignores them.
+The wolf swallows her whole and falls asleep from a food coma.

-Resolution: A hunter hears Little Red Riding Hood’s screams, bursts through grandma’s door, and cuts open the wolf’s stomach, setting Little Red Riding Hood and her grandmother free.
-They then fill the wolf’s body with heavy stones, and when he wakes up and tries to run away, he topples over and dies.
+Resolution: A hunter hears Little Red Riding Hood’s screams, bursts through grandma’s door, cuts open the wolf’s stomach, and frees Little Red Riding Hood and her grandmother.
+They then fill the wolf’s body with heavy stones, and when he wakes up, he's unable to run away.

-The thing is, some small brands are leveraging this same exact story structure to generate massive amounts of brand awareness and affinity.
-Read on to find out exactly how they do it.
+Many brands leverage this same structure to tell their story and generate brand awareness.
+Read on to learn how they do it.

 Brand Story Examples